MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_While.md

 keywords:  powershell,cmdlet
 title:  about_While
 ---
 # About While

-## SHORT DESCRIPTION
+## SHORT DESCRIPTIONDescribes a language statement that you can use to run a command block
-Describes a language statement that you can use to run a command block based on the results of a conditional test.
+based on the results of a conditional test.

 ## LONG DESCRIPTION